philipturner/molecular-renderer/Documentation/HDL.md

 List:
 - Compile the Swift code in release mode with incremental compilation.
 - Split into multiple files, decreasing the chance the compiler will take a long time compiling any one file.
-- Don't spend time adhering to strange geometric constraints.
-If avoiding a certain type of geometry consumes a large portion of your workflow, change the simulator to permit that geometry.
-- Use fluorine termination sparingly to minimize $O(n^2)$ scaling.
-However, sometimes using it will drastically improve performance of a specific machine.
-Make a tradeoff between simulation speed and the time required to design alternative structures.
-- Avoid strained shell structures in machines intended to be manufactured IRL.
-- Don't be afraid to redesign a nanomachine from scratch, after discovering the first machine has sub-optimal performance.
-During the first attempt, only focus on getting the machine to work at all.